Send the link below via email or IMCopy

 Theory: A story a group tells itself in order to explain or understand something.

 2) Relationships among things (causes)

 Heroes of Scientific Theory

 Natural Scientific Theory

 Social Scientific Theory

 Is it possible to theorize scientifically about human beings?

-This brings up the question of what humans (homo sapiens) are and what sort of categories we want to establish.
+This brings up the question of what humans (homo sapiens) are, and what sort of methods we need to study them.

 ...from an epistemological standpoint, we will differentiate between 2 types of theory--

 ...so what do we call theories about theories?